News: A desperate search for family and friends

 A surreal sense of uncertainty prevails, a kind of suspended animation.

 When Greg Stricharchuk reached family members Thursday, the news was mixed.
-"Some of my family are very scared; others are seemingly calm," said the former American journalist who retired to Virginia.
-One relative worried because her son faced being called up to defend his country with no military training.
-"It's like volunteering to be murdered," Stricharchuk said.
+“Some of my family are very scared; others are seemingly calm,” said the former American journalist who retired to Northumberland County Virginia.
+One relative worried because her son faced a call-up to defend his country with no military training.
+“It’s like volunteering to be murdered,” Stricharchuk said.

+Yakymchuk said he has friends called into service who he can no longer reach.
+He busies himself explaining the geopolitics of Russia and Ukraine to classmates.
+He planned to drive to Cleveland for a Thursday night protest of the Russians invasion with Ukrainians in that city.
+Still, he said he has moments where he feels “useless.”

+Cheryl Reed, an ex-journalist who is married to Stricharchuk, spent time Wednesday and Thursday texting journalism students she taught as a Fulbright Scholar in Ukraine in 2016 and 2017.
+She found one working with CBS news.
+She expected that others might be working with foreign media translating for English-speaking journalists.